 - The city implemented a mandatory organics collection program through its renewed franchise agreement in 2018, which required Waste Management to provide organics and recycling collection to all city garbage customers in the correct combination of container sizes and collection frequency that matches their unique needs to reduce contamination of recyclables and organics.
 All source separated materials must be diverted from the landfill pursuant to the franchise agreement. - Effective November 1, 2018, rates were raised by 5.35 percent for residential and 14.45 percent for commercial service to cover increased organics collection costs. - The city has landfill diversion goals of 50 percent for 2019-20; 55 percent for 2021-22; 60 percent for 2023-34; and 65 percent for 2025 and beyond. - To support the city's diversion goals and the hauler's diversion requirements, customers are required to source separate garbage, recycling, and organics with a 3-container system, and Waste Management is required to monitor, enforce, and report container contamination issues. - If an organics container is commingled with five percent by volume of garbage or recyclable materials then it is considered contaminated and Waste Management may take the following series of steps for the first through fifth/subsequent offenses within the same year: - Empty and leave the contaminated container for the customer.
-Affix a noncollection notice to the container that was contaminated with instructions on the proper procedures for sorting organic waste - Contact the customer to ensure that they have the appropriate level of service for the proper collection of garbage, recyclable materials, and organic waste - Notify the customer that a contamination fee may be charged for third and subsequent contamination incidents and that the hauler may remove the container and/or increase the container size and collection frequency for the fifth or subsequent contamination occurrence - Assess appropriate contamination fees and provide documentation of the ongoing contamination problems - Discontinue organics collection service for up to one year and/or increase container size and collection frequency
+Affix a noncollection notice to the container that was contaminated with instructions on the proper procedures for sorting organic waste - Contact the customer to ensure that they have the appropriate level of service for the proper collection of garbage, recyclable materials, and organic waste - Notify the customer that a contamination fee may be charged for third and subsequent contamination incidents and that the hauler may remove the container and/or increase the container size and collection frequency for the fifth or subsequent contamination occurrence - Assess appropriate contamination fees and provide documentation of the ongoing contamination problems - Discontinue organics collection service for up to one year and/or increase container size and collection frequency component and an ordinance that covers SB 1383 requirements, and it will need to modify its contamination monitoring to reflect the requirements of the regulations.

 The city's program is too new to have generated publishable results, but this jurisdiction is on target for implementation of most components of SB 1383 by the mandated 2022 deadline.
-To be fully compliant, they will need to add an edible food recovery component and an ordinance that covers SB 1383 requirements.
+To be fully compliant, the city will need to add an edible food recovery